Clere History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Clere reached English shores for the first time with the ancestors of the Clere family as they migrated following the Norman Conquest of 1066.
 The Clere family lived in Suffolk.
 Some say the family was originally from Clere, in Vexin, Normandy, and that it is from this location that their surname derives.

 Early Origins of the Clere family

-Suffolk where they held a family seat from very early times and were granted lands, before any of the name made their way to Ireland.
+The surname Clere was first found in Suffolk where they held a family seat from very early times and were granted lands, before any of the name made their way to Ireland.
 They were directly descended from Gilbert Crispin whose son Richard Fitzgilbert was the first settler in England, they enjoy the same ancestors as King William Duke of Normandy.
 One of Fitzgilbert's descendants was Richard de Clare, Earl of Pembroke, known as " Strongbow," who took his surname from his estate in Suffolk.
 He left Clair Castle in Suffolk with an army of 2,000 Norman nobles and invaded Ireland in 1172, taking many of his family with him.

 Early History of the Clere family